War of the Catalans: History

-Initially reduced to Barcelona, a governing council was set up which, faced with the evacuation of the Habsburg army, raised an army of its own - the Army of Catalonia - appointing Antoni de Villarroel as commander general.
+Initially reduced to Barcelona, a council of government was set up which, faced with the evacuation of the Habsburg army, raised an army of its own -the Army of Catalonia- appointing Antoni de Villarroel as commander general.
 On July 25, 1713, the Bourbon armies arrived in front of Barcelona but, unable to take it, blocked it on the ground hoping to suffocate it.
-But within the city, the division between radicals and moderates - even the Head Councilor of Barcelona Manuel Flix i Ferreró was in favor of the submission negotiated with Philip V - harmed the initiatives of the first months of the war.
-The moderates attempted a diplomatic operation in collusion with the Catalan ambassador in London Pau Ignasi Dalmases to surrender Catalonia to Philip V in a negotiated manner, but in November 1713 the election of the new Head Councilor Rafael Casanova frustrated the plan.
+But within the city, the division between radicals and moderates -even the Chief Councilor of Barcelona Manuel Flix i Ferreró was in favor of the submission negotiated with Philip V- harmed the initiatives of the first months of the war.
+The moderates attempted a diplomatic operation in collusion with the Catalan ambassador in London Pau Ignasi Dalmases to surrender Catalonia to Philip V in a negotiated manner, but in November 1713, the election of the new Chief Councilor Rafael Casanova frustrated the plan.

+He focused on going on the offensive by ordering an expedition outside Barcelona under the orders of the Marquis of Poal, landing in Arenys de Mar.
+The operation was favored when, at the beginning of January 1714, a general uprising broke out against the Bourbon occupying troops, provoked by orders from Madrid to collect taxes in Catalonia.
+The uprising of the Catalan countryside, calling on the subject to the cry of "Away, thieves!" forced the withdrawal of 10,000 Bourbon soldiers from Barcelona, alleviating the siege of the city.

+Meanwhile, in Utrecht, Spanish diplomats negotiated the Treaty of Commerce between Spain and Great Britain that generalized commercial prebends to English merchants and in London they managed to get Secretary of State Henry Bolingbroke to order the British squadron to help Philip V's troops attack Barcelona.
+In February 1714, an attempted coup d'état took place inside Barcelona, as a result of which a new government junta was formed —the "Council of the 24"— headed by the councilors of Barcelona to whom the deputies of the Generalitat ceded the war direction.
+Thus it was completed the process through which the Chief Councilor of Barcelona, Rafael Casanova, became the highest political and military leader of Catalonia.